bjornharrtell/extjs/docs/guides/keyboard_nav/README.md

         scope: myObject
     });

 The first property, `key` is the numeric keycode that maps a key.
-A useful document that maps which numbers correlate to which keys can be [found here](ext-js/4-0/source/EventObject.html).
+A useful document that maps which numbers correlate to which keys can be {@link Ext.EventObject found here}.
 The next two, `ctrl` and `shift`, specify if the respective key is required to be held down to activate the function.
 In our case ctrl does, so ctrl+Enter will invoke `myHandler`. `fn` is the function to be called.
 This can either be inline or a reference to a function.
 Finally, `scope` defines where this `KeyMap` will be effective.

 `KeyMap` is versatile in that it allows you to specify either one key that carries out a function or an array of keys that carry out the same function.
 If we wanted a number of keys to invoke `myHandler` we'd write it like `key: [10, 13]`.